Your choice now can make all the difference to your personal growth and professional success in the years ahead.

 For more than ten years, the International University of Monaco has been offering a unique Mentorship Program for its MBA students.
 This Mentorship Program creates direct links between Monaco's dynamic business and entrepreneurial community, and the MBA's internationally diverse and professionally experienced student body.

-Through this opportunity to develop ongoing relationships with successful professionals, students gain a unique appreciation of the industry or practice which most interests them.
-This is not only beneficial for their studies, but also assists in their career aspirations.
+Through this opportunity to develop ongoing relationships with successful professionals, you gain a unique appreciation of the industry or practice which most interests you.
+This is not only beneficial for your studies, but also assists in your career aspirations.

 We encourage you to discuss your financial options with those in your entourage that may provide support while you attend school, to select the financial resources that best fit your needs.